 The chaplain is available to help the patient and family members with spiritual and religious matters.
 He/she is non-denominational, and can serve as liaison to the family’s clergyman.

 Hospice volunteers may provide emotional support and companionship to patients and their families.
 They can also provide respite for caregivers and family members involved in the patient’s care.
+If you are looking for volunteer opportunities please contact 480-748-4300.

 View our nondiscrimination policy here.